 Sketchers Cleo Flats

-A wide toe box and good arch support make them a tremendous flat for women who have wide feet.
-They slip on pretty easy and the small heel gives just enough support.
-Oh and the breathable fabric allows for them to keep you cool in the summer.
+A wide toe box and good arch support make them a tremendous flat for women with wide feet.
+They slip on pretty quickly, and the slight heel gives enough support.
+Oh, and the breathable fabric allows them to keep you cool in the summer.

 Lucky Brand Emmie